Last updated on April 12th, 2018

 - Bihar to Nepal via Birgunj

-- Uttar Pradesh to Nepal via Sonauli or Nepalgunj
+- Uttar Pradesh to Nepal via Sunauli or Nepalgunj

 - Uttrakhand to Nepal via Bhimdatta

-Most of the tourists come through Sonauli or Birgunj border points.
+Most of the tourists come through Sunauli or Birgunj border points.
 In this article, I will be mainly focusing on going from Uttar Pradesh and Delhi to Kathmandu.

 How to reach from Delhi to Nepal by road